A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 If we start accepting the idea that smears cause violence, however, we’re only strengthening the very narrative the state is using to expand its power.

 We’ve already seen where that leads.
-Just look at the Online Safety Act.
+Take the Online Safety Act.

 The tragic suicide of Molly Russell—weaponised into a “child safety bill”—has now enabled the state to arrest citizens for mere speculation.

 It’s “ends justify the means” logic.
-And it always ends badly.
+And it always ends with the subversion of basic human rights.

 As for Charlie’s cowardly murderer, we still don’t know the full motive.
 We might never know.